The Hobbit (film series): Technology

-The films were filmed in 3D using Red Epic cameras.
+The films were shot in 3D using Red Epic cameras.
 According to a production diary video, 48 Epic cameras were used during the film's production.
 The production employed a specialty rig designed by 3ality Technica, using two cameras and a mirror in order to achieve an intraocular effect similar to that of human sight (the distance between the eyes).
 This is how the depth required for 3D film is achieved.

 In April 2011, Jackson revealed through his Facebook page that he would film The Hobbit at 48 fps (frames per second) instead of the normal 24 fps.

 Additionally, the films were filmed at a 5K resolution, native to the Red Epic cameras, which provides a more detailed picture than the conventional 4K resolution.
 The films were recorded digitally onto 128 GB solid-state drives that fit into the Red Epic camera.